-How much a trader should risk per trade, is a crucial factor in the trade money management system.
-The most common myth spreads all over the web or talks by the majority of the pro traders are risking only 2% or less per trade.
-Although some trader might disagree with this.
+How much a trader should risk per trade, is a crucial factor in terms of trade money management system.
+The most common myth spreads all over the web or told by the majority of the pro traders is risking only 2% or less per trade.

 Following are the two major factor that positively influences trader to take low risk.

 1. Free from Mental Trauma:

 2% per trade provide some mental peace & you will be under less trading stress.